jirayupeetakul-jay/jirayupeetakul-jay/README.md

 ---
 permalink: /
-title: "Hi there.
-If you are looking for crazy programmer, here I am!."
+title: "Hi there!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+If you are looking for crazy programmer, here I am!.

 I am Jirayu Peetakul, Jay, originally from Thailand.